Orders of Growth

 The order of growth for the space is proportional to the amount of

-Θ(n).
+change n Θ(n).
 The number of steps for the procedure is Θ(n²).
 As n

 gets larger the number of branches recalulated grows exponentially.